ekorchmar/ohdsi-hekate/README.md

 >   * Not all of the described functionality is implemented yet.

 To efficiently build an extension of the existing hierarchy, Hekate performs the following steps:
-1. Reading the input tables and Athena vocabulary files.
+1. Reading the Athena vocabulary files.
 Integrity checks are performed on input concepts, discarding the concepts that should not be included in the hierarchy as targets for mapping.
-This logic is implemented in [src/hekate/athena.py] module.
+This logic is implemented in [src/hekate/csv_read/athena.py] module.
-2. Building a graph representation of the RxNorm and RxNorm Extension as data is being done as data is read.
-This is implemented in [src/hekate/rx_model/hierarchy/hosts.py] module.
+2. Reading the source data tables.
+The source data is expected to be in CSV format.
+This logic is implemented in [src/hekate/csv_read/source_input.csv] module.
+Source concepts get represented as a flat set of ForeignNodePrototype instances.
-3. Reading the input tables from the input CSV files.
-This is implemented in [src/hekate/csv_read/source_input.py] module.
-4. Translating source data into native RxNorm representation respecting the precedence of mappings.
+3. Translating source data into native RxNorm representation respecting the precedence of mappings.
 This is implemented in [src/hekate/rx_model/hierarchy/translator.py] module.
+For each source ForeignNodePrototype, multiple ForeignNodes are instantiated, from precedence mappings.
-5. Traversing the existing hierarchy to find the terminal nodes matching the native definition.
+4. Traversing the existing hierarchy to find the terminal nodes matching the native definition.
 This is implemented in [src/hekate/rx_model/hierarchy/traversal.py] module.
-6. Exporting the output tables to CSV files.
-This is implemented in [src/hekate/runner/runners.py] module.
-Format of the output is stage tables for the `GenericUpdate()` script.
+5. Picking the best match for each ForeignNodePrototype, ranking the matches by quality of the match and lowest precedence.
+This is implemented in [src/hekate/process/resolve.py] module.

 Currently not implemented, but is being actively worked on:
  * Robust reporting of errors both in RxNorm hierarchy and source data.
- * Support for Marketed Products, Clinical and Branded Packs and Drug Box classes.
  * Shaping output for integration with `GenericUpdate()` script.
  * Automated hierarchy extension to accommodate new concepts as implemented by `BuildRxE.sql`

 Currently not implemented, as design decisions are subject of active discussion:
- * Order of disambiguation of multiple target mappings.
  * Precise Ingredient logic for source data.
- * Handling of `possible_excipient`
+ * Handling of currently unused `possible_excipient` field.

 ## Installation
 Hekate can be installed using `pip`.
 Virtual environment is recommended.
 The package is not yet available on PyPI, so